 According to myths, when natural diamonds were first discovered in India centuries ago, strewn about on the fields after thunderstorms, people assumed that they were divine blessings.
 As the years passed, we grew to realise that natural diamonds didn’t actually rain down from the skies.
 They were in fact created deep in the heart of Earth under tremendous heat and pressure.
-But what if we told you that it’s literally raining diamonds on Saturn on other parts outside of earthly realms?
+But what if we told you that diamond rains are for real in some places beyond our earthly realms?
 In fact, would you believe us, if we told you that diamonds quite literally stud the sky?

 Of rings and diamonds For centuries, astronomers have been fascinated by Saturn.
 After all, she has been hailed as the precious jewel of our solar system, one of the most beautiful planets.
-And while her rings have mesmerized us for centuries, it is even more amazing to realize that it raining diamonds on Saturn!
+And while her rings have mesmerised us for centuries, it is even more amazing to realise that it quite literally rains diamonds out there!
 Thanks to the new atmospheric data discovered in 2012, we finally know how.

 And how many diamonds are being created on Saturn?
 Roughly 1,000 tonnes of diamonds a year!
 The Aikhal mine in Russia, known to be the biggest natural diamond mine in the world, is estimated to have 175.56 million carats of proven as well as probable diamonds.
 Compared to the incessant diamond rain on Saturn, that does seem like there’s more we can wish for!